What Is The Main Language Spoken In Iceland

 Q: Is Icelandic difficult to learn?

 A: Icelandic is considered a challenging language to learn, particularly for native English speakers, due to its complex grammar and unique pronunciation.
-However, with dedication and the right resources, it is certainly achievable.
+That said, with dedication and the right resources, it is certainly achievable.

 Q: Are there many resources available for learning Icelandic?